KTX: Passenger comfort and convenience

 Some KTX passengers found high-speed travel in backwards facing seats dizzying.
 Along with dizziness, feelings of nausea, headache, and sleepiness could also be experienced.
 Motion sickness was also noted as having had a minimal effect on KTX passengers; however, it still made an impact on passenger ride comfort.
 When the original seats were selected for the KTX trains, the anthropometry of the main consumers, who were largely expected to be Korean, were not considered.
 The seat design was found to have a significant effect on how passengers on the KTX trains rated the experience of their trip.
 Among the various factors that were considered to be vectors of discomfort were the angle of joints and specific areas of pressure, which were discovered to be present after an analysis of questionnaires that were completed by recent passengers.
 The factors of the seats of concern to KTX passengers were the shape, pitch, width, and the amount of legroom between the rows of seats.
 Swivel seats, which can be turned into the direction of travel, installed only on First Class in KTX-I trains, were made standard on both classes on newer generations of trains.

 Studies have shown that term "ride comfort" has been used as an all-encompassing term for the KTX passengers' over all experience on the trains.
 While the KTX train is based on the French TGV model, it is considered to be more comfortable.
 The passengers' overall experience with regards to over-all ride comfort has been looked at as a combination of their physical health and emotional state.
 Fares were not included in the aforementioned questionnaires on ride comfort as there were variations in pricing due to seat arrangement, as well as weekday/weekend rates.

+International export

+Railways using KTX technology are not limited to those in South Korea.

+In June 2024, South Korea and Uzbekistan concluded a KRW 270 billion (approximately US$196 million) deal to apply KTX technology in Uzbekistan by supplying high-speed trains and Korail expertise.
+This is the first time KTX technology was exported.
+As part of the deal, 6 sets of trains (of 7 cars each) known as UTY EMU-250, which is a variant of KTX-Eum and capable of going up to 250 km/h, are to be supplied for 1216 km of rail in Uzbekistan.
+Operations are scheduled to begin in April 2027.